25 Online Editing Jobs for Freelancers

 Availability: You can visit their website to see if they have openings for editors.

-Dotdash Meredith is a digital media company that publishes content about diverse topics.
+People Inc. is a digital media company that publishes content about diverse topics.
+They occasionally have positions for editors.

 Freelance Work for Experienced Editors